 Today substantial petroleum production comes from lacustrine sequences in China, the Rocky Mountains, Europe and Africa (see Ryder, 1980).
-Among the most instructive examples from the context of this trip are those basins that formed in a lacustrine setting during the early rifting phases of the south Atlantic, namely: The Gabon, Cabinda, Congo, Brazzaville and Angola Basins of the West African Passive Margin (Brice and other, 1980; and Brice and Pardo, 1980), and the Recon-Basin of Eastern Brazil (Chignone and E Andrade, 1970).
-While production in these basins is mainly from Early Cretaceous fluvial-deltaic sandstones and non-marine carbonates flanking the margins of the basin, organic-rich deep-water lacustrine sediments provide the source for the hydrocarbons.
+Among the most instructive examples from the context of this trip are those basins that formed in a lacustrine setduring the early rifting ting phases of the south Atlantic, name-The Gabon, Cabinda, Congo, 1y: Brazzaville and Angola Basins of the West African Passive Margin (Brice and other, 1980; and Brice and Pardo, 1980), and the Recon-Basin of Eastern Brazil cavo (Chignone and E Andrade, 1970).
+While production in these basins is mainly from Early Cretaceous sandstones fluvial-deltaic and non-marine carbonates flanking the margins of the basin, organic-rich lacustrine sediments deep-water provide the source for the hydrocarbons.

-Organic-rich lacustrine sediments also comprise a major part the Triassic and Jurassic sections in Newark-type basins of North America and Morocco.
-In some basins, lacustrine deposits contain up to eight percent organic carbon (Manspeizer and others, 1981).
+Organic-rich lacustrine sediments also comprise a major part Triassic and Jurassic of the sections in Newark-type basins of North America and Morocco.
+In some basins, lacustrine deposits contain up to eight percent organic carbon (Manspeizer and others.
+1981).
 Like the producing horizons of the West African basins, these beds formed in deep lakes with perennial anoxic botton conditions.
-Laterally they may interfinger with non-marine shelf carbonates and turbidite-generated sediments from near-shore deltas and fluvial-deltaic plexes.
+Laterally they may internon-marine shelf finger with carbonates and turbidite-generated from near-shore fansediments deltas and fluvial-deltaic complexes.
 Cyclical lacustrine sequences, recording the expansion and contraction of very large lakes, characterize these beds.
 Like the Green River Shales, microlaminated sediment with well-preserved whole fish from the center of the basin are widespread.
 Besides numerous species of fish, these lake beds abound with amorphous algal kerogen, zooplankton, pollen and spores, and plant cut-icle (Olsen, 1980).
 These organicrich micro-laminated sediments are the result of depressed ecological efficiency in enormous highly productive lakes.

 Having formed in pull-apart basins on the passive margin, these rocks display a variety of structural and stratigraphic traps and should be given serious consideration in future exploration programs.
 Objectives of the Field Trip

-Accordingly, this field trip will focus on the following questions: (1) What are the major trends in sedimentary and volcanic facies?; (2) How can the sedimentologic-volcanic and structural data be understood in terms of major features of Newark Basin genesis?; (3) How can we discriminate among the principal lacustrine models, such playa-lake-sabkha vs. stratified-deep-lake model?; (4)What are the causes of the lacustrine cycles?; and (5) How can the concepts of energy dynamics in modern lakes be related to the depositional history of Newark Basin's Great Lakes and Potential hydrocarbon production?
+Accordingly, this field trip will focus on the following questions: (1) What are the major trends in sedimentary and volcanic facies?; (2) How can the sedimentologic-volcanic and structural data be understood in terms of major features of Newark Basin genesis?; (3) How can we discriminate among the principal lacustrine models, playa-lake-sabkha vs. such the stratified-deep-lake model?; (4)the causes of the What are lacustrine cycles?; and (5) How can the concepts of energy dynamics in modern lakes be related to the depositional history of Newark Basin's Great Lakes and Potential hydrocarbon production?